Quantitative Social Science Data

 Written for various quantitative methods courses that I teach at ESPOL in Lille and Sciences Po in Paris, and in which I use some of the datasets listed below.

-Links also provided for R and Stata data retrieval packages.
-R users can also turn to the Econometrics, Official Statistics, Open Data and Social Sciences Task Views.
+Links are also provided for R and Stata data retrieval packages.
+R users can also turn to the Official Statistics Task View for help with processing those.

 Most datasets are individual-level or country-level.
 To merge country codes/names, use the countrycode (R) or kountry (Stata) packages.